Last updated: January 11, 2026

 Feed & Nutrition: Maximizing Value and Minimizing Waste

-Feed is a major expense for horse owners, but several strategies exist to optimize its use and reduce costs.
+Feed is a significant expense for horse owners, but several strategies exist to optimize its use and reduce costs.

 - Pasture Power: Utilize pasture grazing whenever possible.
 It’s a natural, cost-effective way to provide your horse with essential nutrients and exercise.
 According to the National Research Council (NRC), horses require 1.5% to 2% of their body weight in forage per day.